What are the CPE membership requirements?

 - Military Service: The request should include the principal duties performed, where the member was stationed and the reason military service prohibited fulfilling the CPE requirement.

-- Other Similar Reasons: The request should include the nature of the hardship and the reason it prohibited fulfilling the CPE requirement.
+- Other Similar Reasons: The request should include the nature of the hardship and the reason it prevented the member from fulfilling the CPE requirement.

 How does this compare to the AICPA and other licensing jurisdiction requirements for CPE?